bikeshaving/crank/website/guides/02-elements.md

 console.log(document.body.innerHTML); // <div>a2</div>
 ```

-Crank also allows arbitrarily nested iterables of values to be inserted, so, for instance, you can interpolate an array or a set of values into an element tree.
+Crank also allows arbitrarily nested iterables of values to be interpolated as children, so, for instance, you can insert an array or a set of values into element trees.

 ```jsx
 const arr = [1, 2, 3];